 Recommended for newcomers to conference session, this is an opportunity to hear what to expect, find out how legislation is handled, and learn about the budget and other proposed legislation.
-This gathering takes place on Wednesday from 9 to 10 a.m. at the River's Edge Convention Center.
+This gathering takes place on Tuesday from 11 a.m. to noon at the River's Edge Convention Center.
 There is no fee, but pre-registration is appreciated.

-Childcare, staffed by a licensed provider, is available for children birth through 10 years.
-Fees are charged per-session per family (rather than by child).
+Child care, staffed by a licensed provider, and day camp is available for children birth through 6th grade.
+Fees are charged per family (rather than by child).
 Register for childcare as you register for the conference.
-Free drop-in child care is available for the Celebration of Life in Ministry service from 1:30-4:30 p.m.
-Friday.
+Free drop-in child care is available for the Celebration of Life in Ministry service from 6:30-9:30 p.m.
+Tuesday.

 A dedicated space for families, accompanied children, and mothers needing a private spot is available in the room between Haws C and the river walk windows.
 This is also the site for drop-in childcare during the Celebration of Life in Ministry service, scheduled for 2 p.m.
 Friday.

 The Cokesbury book store will look different this year as it moves to a model of providing display copies and free shipping of orders.
-Visit Wednesday, Thursday, or Friday until 2 p.m. to see the latest offerings.
-There will be a book signing with teaching session speaker, Rev. Olu Brown.
-Check with the store to find out when.
+Visit Tuesday, Wednesday, or Thursday, until noon to see the latest offerings.

 An array of vendors will be on-hand with crafts, services, and other products to benefit congregations and clergy.
 Stop by and check them out.

 Kits or supplies for the United Methodist Committee on Relief (UMCOR) can be brought to the collection site at the convention center.
 They will be taken to the Midwest Mission Distribution Center in Illinois and then distributed around the world where they are needed most.